 RISE Recovery is a program of Mid-State Health Center and its participants have access to Mid-State’s full complement of primary care services including preventive and restorative dental services, assistance with financial challenges as well as a variety of wrap-around services such as assistance applying for health insurance coverage.

-The RISE Recovery Program offers a variety of group SMART recovery meetings open to all in the community.
-Call us for more information – 603-217-6300!
-(These meetings are temporarily on hold during the response to COVID-19)
+The RISE Recovery Program offers a variety of group SMART Recovery meetings open to all in the community.
+Call us for more information – 603-217-6300.

-In the meantime, visit SMART Recovery Online https://www.smartrecovery.org/community
+In the meantime, visit SMART Recovery Online at https://www.smartrecovery.org/community

 You can use this resource for help and addiction recovery support whenever you need it, 24/7/365 days a year.
 Please note: Registration is required to access the SMART Recovery Online message board, chat room, and online meetings.